CQCL/hugr/specification/hugr.md

 ##### `TailLoop` nodes

-These provide tail-controlled loops: the data sibling graph within the TailLoop-node computes a value of 2-ary `Predicate(#i, #o)`, where `#i` are inputs to the TailLoop node and `#o` are outputs from it.
-The first variant means to repeat the loop with the values of the tuple unpacked and “fed” in at at the top; the second variant means to exit the loop with those values unpacked.
-The contained graph may thus be evaluated more than once.
-There may be an additional row `#x` appended to both inputs and outputs of both graph and node.
+These provide tail-controlled loops: the dataflow sibling graph within the TailLoop-node computes a value of 2-ary `Predicate(#i, #o)`, as well as a row `#x` of other values (perhaps empty).
+The first variant means to repeat the loop with the computed values fed in at the top of the DSG, which has inputs `#i,#x`; the second variant means to exit the loop and output `#o,#x` from the TailLoop node.
+(In both cases the tuple within the Predicate is unpacked.)
+Thus, the contained graph may be evaluated more than once, with the first iteration using the inputs to the TailLoop node: `#i,#x`.

 ##### Control Flow Graphs